 Each year our Compensation and Human Resources Committee, with assistance from FW Cook, reviews and evaluates the market landscape and composition of our peer group for appropriateness.
-The Compensation and Human Resources Committee primarily identifies companies that have business models similar to ours, that are of comparable size based on market capitalization, revenues and EBITDA, and that represent an appropriate cross section of the industries and geographies in which we are engaged or serve (i.e., they include companies in the biopharma, healthcare, and life sciences industries).
-As part of this evaluation process for 2020, the Compensation and Human Resources Committee reviewed market data regarding the compensation programs implemented by the following peer group of companies:
+The Compensation and Human Resources Committee primarily identifies companies that have business models similar to ours with a market capitalization and revenues of generally between 0.33x and 3.0x ours, and that represent an appropriate cross section of the industries and geographies in which we are engaged or serve (i.e., they include companies in the biopharma, healthcare, and life sciences industries).
+As part of this evaluation process for 2021, Bruker, QIAGEN, and Varian Medical Systems were assessed to fall outside one or more of the above-described parameters and were removed from our peer group.
+At the same time, two companies, Boston Scientific and Catalent, were added to our peer group.
+This resulted in a peer group of the following companies:

-Agilent Technologies, Inc. Baxter International, Inc. Bio-Rad Laboratories, Inc. Bruker Corporation DENTSPLY Sirona Inc. Edwards Lifesciences Corporation Hologic, Inc. IDEXX Laboratories, Inc. Illumina, Inc. IQVIA Holdings Inc. Mettler-Toledo International Inc PerkinElmer Inc. QIAGEN N.V.
-Varian Medical Systems, Inc. Waters Corporation Zimmer Biomet Holdings, Inc.
+Agilent Technologies, Inc. Baxter International, Inc. Bio-Rad Laboratories, Inc. Boston Scientific Corporation Catalent.
+Inc. DENTSPLY Sirona Inc. Edwards Lifesciences Corporation

+Hologic, Inc. Illumina, Inc. IQVIA Holdings Inc. Mettler-Toledo International Inc PerkinElmer Inc. Waters Corporation Zimmer Biomet Holdings, Inc.

-At the time of the Compensation and Human Resources Committee's compensation review, relative to its peer group of companies Avantor was at the 83rd percentile for revenue, 60th percentile for EBITDA and 51st percentile for the number of employees.
+At the time of the Compensation and Human Resources Committee's compensation review, relative to its peer group of companies Avantor was at the 73rd percentile for revenue, 42nd percentile for EBITDA and 28th percentile for the number of employees.